Over the last few decades, there has been a lot of scientific research conducted that has now set down guidelines on how a heart attack is treated.

 Medical therapy starts immediately after a diagnosis of a heart attack has been made.
-The aim of the medical treatment is to re-establish blood flow to parts of the heart muscle that are not receiving sufficient amount of it.
+The goal of the medical treatment is to get the blood flowing again to parts of the heart muscle that aren’t getting enough.

-As we have already seen earlier, heart attacks occur due to the formation of a blood clot (a clump of platelets) within the artery that stops the blood from flowing to the heart muscle.
+As we have already seen, heart attacks occur due to the formation of a blood clot (a clump of platelets) within the artery that stops the blood from flowing to the heart muscle.
 This is accompanied by atherosclerosis of the blood vessels.

-The aim of treatment of a heart attack is to get rid of this blood clot as soon as possible.
-In addition, an attempt to open up a narrowed artery using special procedures may be conducted.
+The aim of treatment for a heart attack is to get rid of this blood clot as soon as possible.
+Also, special procedures may be used to try to open up an artery that has become narrowed.

-1. Blood thinners such as aspirin and clopidogrel
+1. Blood thinners such as aspirin, ticagrelor, prasugrel and clopidogrel

 3. Special blood thinners such as heparin